Web site: chiccousa.com

 At the entry-price point of Chicco’s stroller line is their lightweight models: the Liteway, Echo and Capri (C6).

-The Liteway ($140, 17 lbs.) features two handles, rear wheel suspension, padded five-point harness, cup holder and a full recline.
+The Liteway ($99, 17 lbs.) features two handles, rear wheel suspension, padded five-point harness, cup holder and a full recline.
 We liked the boot that tucks away when not in use.
-Unfortunately, the Lightway isn’t car seat compatible.
+Chicco dropped the price this year from $140 to $99 and simplified the design a bit.
+Unfortunately, the Lightway still isn’t car seat compatible.
 For that you need the Liteway Plus ($180) which works with the Chicco infant seat.
 After you are finished using it with the infant seat, you flip back the stroller seat and it becomes a toddler stroller that has an umbrella fold and weighs 19.2 lbs.

 Similar to the basic Liteway, the Echo ($190 for twin) features a four position reclining seat and adjustable leg rest.
 The main difference between the Echo and Liteway: the Echo has double wheels up front, while the Liteway has single wheels.
 In our opinion, the double wheels make a stroller easier to steer.

 The entry-level Capri (also known as the C6; $80, 11 lbs.) features a two-position seat recline, five-point harness and basic canopy.

 As we move up in price, we come to Chicco’s full-size strollers, anchored by the Cortina.
 It is sold as part of a travel system ($330, paired with Chicco’s highly rated KeyFit infant seat).
 The Cortina features a more traditional design with height-adjustable handles and decent size basket.
 We thought it was well designed—we liked the one-hand fold and fully reclining seat.

 The Chicco Bravo Trio ($230 stand-alone, $290 travel system, 22.7 lbs.) features a self-standing, quick fold.
 With a seat that pops off, the frame then can carry the Chicco infant seat.
 It is similar to the Baby Jogger City Mini 4 wheel and Britax B-Agile.
 FYI: The Bravo will eventually replace the Cortina over the coming year.
 The Bravo LE has upgraded fabrics for an extra $20.